Azure/Azure-Sentinel/Solutions/PaloAltoPrismaCloud/Playbooks/PrismaCloudCSPMPlaybooks/PrismaCloudCSPM-Remediation/readme.md

-# PrismaCloudCSPM-Enrichment Info Playbook
+# PrismaCloudCSPM-Remediation Info Playbook
  ## Summary
  When a new Microsoft Sentinel incident is created, this playbook gets triggered and performs below actions
- 1. Fetches the list of assets from incident entites .
+ 1. Fetches the list of assets from incident entities .
- 2. Make the APi call to get the latest alert lists of provided assets from cloud console and then post the message on teams channel and wait for the user input and then act accordingly later update the same incidents comments with remediation result.
+ 2. Make the API call to get the latest alert lists of provided assets from cloud console and then post the message on teams channel and wait for the user input and then act accordingly later update the same incidents comments with remediation result.
- 3. Note : Asset column for which the remediation needs to be done, should be mapped with hostname entity while creating analyics rule.
+ 3. Note : Asset column for which the remediation needs to be done, should be mapped with hostname entity while creating analytics rule.

 ### Prerequisites